Watch the tutorial video to understand inter-image spacing.

 The amount of padded space between snapped images is controlled by the spacing value.

+You may change the amount of spacing between images in your layouts.
 Move the spacing slider on the Book or Page editor, and then apply a new layout to the page.

 Adjusting selected images on a page

 In the Page Editor, you may select image frames that are snapped together (0 spacing) and readjust them.